oliviodare/MakingKnowledge/where can conceptual ambiguity of 'biodiveristy' come from?.md

-# where can conceptual flexibility of 'biodiveristy' come from?
+# where can conceptual ambiguity of 'biodiveristy' come from?
 #conceptnote

 Biodiversity both means different things and is measured in different ways.
 This flexibility can come from: